Dean Trust Wigan Special Educational Needs Information Report 2020/2021

 The initial extra support is given as Quality First Teaching in subject specific areas.
 The class teacher will ensure that the child is aware of their level and the steps needed to move onto the next stage.
 Teachers may send home work for pupils to complete at home and will liaise with parents about this.

-If, after this initial intervention, the class teacher still feels that the child is not making sufficient progress, or is concerned about a specific need or behaviour, then they will approach the SENCO/Inclusion Co-ordinator for advice and support.
-The SENCO/Inclusion Co-ordinator will gather a holistic view from across the curriculum and liaise with parents.
+If, after this initial intervention, the class teacher still feels that the child is not making sufficient progress, or is concerned about a specific need or behaviour, then they will approach the SENDco/Inclusion Co-ordinator for advice and support.
+The SENDco/Inclusion Co-ordinator will gather a holistic view from across the curriculum and liaise with parents.
 They will then offer further advice and extra resources to the class teacher/parent or will determine whether the child requires specialist intervention or support.
 This may take the form of TESS, speech and language therapy, occupational health, startwell, or educational psychology service amongst others.

 The progress of all children is continually monitored by the subject teacher at Dean Trust Wigan using the school’s data tracking systems and formal reviews are sent home 4 times a year.
 A full report is also sent home annually and this will provide information regarding pupil’s academic progress attendance, classwork, homework and behaviour.